Solo Travel Guide

 Avoid Walking at Night

 Even in safe areas, take taxis after dark.
 Most hostels can call trusted taxis for you.
-If you must walk, stay on well-lit main streets and go with others.

 Trust Your Instincts